monkystack/playwright-excel-automation/README.md

 This project implements an end-to-end automated data pipeline that integrates web automation, system scripting, and Excel-based data processing.

-The pipeline performs:
+The pipeline:

+* Logs into a web system using Playwright
-* Automated data extraction via browser automation
+* Queries and exports outbound data
-* Scheduled execution through Windows Task Scheduler
-* Cross-environment orchestration (Python → PowerShell → VBA)
-* Structured logging across all layers
+* Downloads Excel files automatically
+* Processes the data using Excel VBA
-* Automated generation of pivot table reports
+* Generates pivot table reports
+* Runs on a schedule via Windows Task Scheduler

 ---